 Can you swim in the Serenity Falls (Buderim Waterfall)?

 Unfortunately, many signs were indicating not to swim in the Serenity Falls (Buderim Waterfall).
-It did look brown after the rain and it was impossible to see what’s inside.
+It did look brown after the rain and it was impossible to see what was inside.
 The forest is close to urban areas so I wouldn’t take any risks.
-If you’re keen for a dip or a longer walk, have a look at

 Have you been to the Serenity Falls (Buderim Waterfall)?
 Share your experience below in the comments!